-Summer can be immensely enjoyable – the weather is warm and many of us vacation with family and friends, spending the longer days outdoors.
-While these warmer months bring a lot of pleasure, they also raise some safety concerns.
-Luckily, by following these few tips below, we can be on our way to having a safe, yet fun summer!
+Summer can be immensely enjoyable – the weather is warm and many of us spend time with family and friends, enjoying the longer days outdoors.
+While these warmer months bring a lot of pleasure, they can also raise some safety concerns.
+Luckily, by following a few simple tips, we can be on our way to having a safe, yet fun summer!

 Enjoy the Summer Sunshine but Stay Protected!

 Spending time outside and soaking up the sunshine is the best way to enjoy the summer months.
 However, it’s important to stay safe and protected while doing so!
 Limit your exposure to the sun as too much exposure can cause severe sunburns or skin cancer.
 The easiest way to avoid these risks is to wear sunscreen.
 The American Academy of Dermatology recommends that you apply sunscreen that is water resistant, has an SPF of 30 or higher and protects against both UVA and UVB rays.
 It’s important to remember that sunscreen wears off and should be reapplied if you are in the sun for more than two hours as well as after swimming, sweating or drying off with a towel.
 Sunscreen also expires, so be sure to check your bottle’s expiration date!
 Clothing can also act as a protection between you and the sun.
 Wearing garments that cover your arms and legs, and wearing accessories such as wide-brimmed hats are both ways you can care for your skin and still stay in the sun!
 Taking cover and staying in shaded areas is another way to reduce your risk of harm.